PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

       ![Complete the form using the options as outlined above.](media/azure-databricks-create-cluster-form.png)

-      Note :Spark Config, for this workshop we are setting it as part of the Databricks notebooks, this step can be avoided.
+      Note :Spark Config, for this workshop we are setting it as part of the Databricks notebooks, this step can be skipped.

 6. Select **Create Cluster**.